-The VR/AR lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:
+The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 • Immersion